a) Article of Association

 established for the purposes expressed in the Memorandum of Association.

-to the Memorandum of Association and these articles and every person who at the date of incorporation of the
+signatories to the Memorandum of Association and these articles and every person who at the date of

-Club had paid a membership fee to, and was a member of, the unincorporated club known as Vintage Japanese
+incorporation of the Club had paid a membership fee to, and was a member of, the unincorporated club known

-shall have the right to create such class or classes of Members as it may from time to time think fit.
-The
+Committee shall have the right to create such class or classes of Members as it may from time to time think

-classes for the time being shall be set out in the by-laws of the Club and the Members thereof shall have
+fit.
+The classes for the time being shall be set out in the by-laws of the Club and the Members thereof

-such rights, be subject to such liabilities of a Member and required to pay such annual subscriptions and
+shall have such rights, be subject to such liabilities of a Member and required to pay such annual

 3.3 The privileges of a Member shall not be